vtruo009/R-Match/src/server/README.md

     -   api/facultyMember/get-profile

-        -   Returns an existing faculty member object and associated user, department, and course object from the database.
+        -   Returns an existing faculty member object and associated user, department, and course objects from the database.
         -   Body:
             ```
             {